General Guidelines

 3. All entries for the ASSG Awards must be submitted via our online entry form.
 We will not accept entries that are not made through our online entry system.

-7. The ASSG will only accept one (1) entry form per program, so please consult with your Sound Supervisor, or equivalent colleague, to ensure you haven’t forgotten any names before submitting an entry.
+8. The ASSG will only accept one (1) entry form per project, so please consult with your Sound Supervisor, or equivalent colleague, to ensure you haven’t forgotten any names before submitting an entry.
 It is important that all names are included on the entry form.
 Please don’t submit an entry if you are not able to submit all the relevant names accurately.
+If multiple entries are made for the same project, the project entered first will be the one used.

-15. A fee of $45 per submission ($30 for early-bird submissions) is to be paid when entering.
+16. A fee of $45 per submission ($30 for early-bird submissions) is to be paid when entering.
 If payment is not received by the submission closing date, the entry will be invalid.
+No refunds will be giving for eligible projects.

 Category Guidelines